 Here’s what I came up with:

-I thought that my fellow Brother Lover’s might like a tutorial on how to make this patriotic wall hanging.
+I thought that you all might like a tutorial on how to make this patriotic wall hanging.

 From top to bottom:

 1/2 yard star background fabric

 1/2 yard white fabric – I used Kona White – for stripes and star

 1/2 yard red – I used Kona – fabric for stripes

 1 yard fireworks on black background for backing